geeksblabla/Code-of-conduct/README.md

 For more information on copyright law, please visit the following websites:

-- United States Copyright Office: http://www.ompic.ma/en
+- Moroccan Office of Industrial and Commercial Property: http://www.ompic.ma/en
 - Creative Commons: https://creativecommons.org/

 #### 4 - **Conflict Resolution**